← Back to home

 Worked Examples

-Worked examples show the thinking at each step, not just the final number.
+Worked examples and worked solutions show the thinking at each step, not just the final number.
 Notice the decision-making.
 You are seeing how someone chooses the next move, not just what they wrote after they already knew the answer.
 If you want a concrete example, open a unit like Chemistry Moles and study how the setup leads to the math.

 Step 03